midlantica/LovelyBunchOfCoconuts/content/quotes/freedom-is-the-will-to-be-responsible-to-ourselves.md

 ---
-title: "Freedom is the will to be responsible to ourselves"
+title: 'Freedom is the will to be responsible to ourselves'
 ---

 ## "Freedom is the will to be responsible to ourselves."